 The CDC (Centers For Disease Control) and many researchers in the field of sleep studies suggest that adults require 7-9 hours of sleep per night and define short sleep duration as anything less that 7 hours per night.
 However, it is not just the length of sleep that matters but the quality of our sleep as well.

-Chronic sleep loss has been associated with a number of diseases which include cardiovascular disease, obesity, type II diabetes and depression.
+Chronic sleep loss has been associated with a number of health issues.
 Sleep apnea, which are momentary interruptions in breathing during sleep, cause disturbances in sleep cycles and affect the quality of sleep.
 With a lack of restorative sleep, this can contribute to daytime sleepiness.
 Also, sleep is a time when our bodies are working on detoxification and cleansing out metabolic waste materials, and when this process is continually interrupted, it affects our cellular processes.

 There are many things we can do to optimize our sleep quality and duration.
 Sleep hygiene refers to behaviors we can do every day to support healthy sleep patterns and include things such as: